Dallas

 Activities

-Community Service: Volunteering time and money to serve our local community in different capacities.
-We offered a Cameroonian lady a motorized wheel chair worth 5000$(five thousand US Dollars).
-This lady had no family to assist her in the US and had just arrived the US last year (2014) before loosing her mobility.
+Volunteering time and money to serve our local community in different capacities.
+We offered a Cameroonian lady a motorized wheel chair worth $5000 (five thousand US Dollars).
+This lady had no family to assist her in the US and had just arrived the US in 2014, before loosing her mobility.
 A check of $200.00(two hundred dollars) was also issued.
 Some of our members volunteered time to assist her with therapy.

 Awards